IVIG, SCIG and mABs Therapy

 Anecdotal note: mABs are designed strain-specific, IVIG/SCIGs are not.
 To our knowledge there have been no reports of Long Covid/Post Vac patients worsening permanently after SCIG or mABs treatment.
 The only patients our medical team has observed to worsen temporarily after IVIG treatment were patients with symptoms presenting similar to headache expanding down to the neck area.

-Many of the mABs are discontinued or priced at high level, hence IVIG/SCIG use has become predominant.
+Many of the mABs are discontinued or priced at high level, hence SCIG use has become predominant.
+This is changing again with the availability of Evusheld and Kavigale (coming soon).

 IMPORTANT!